merlins-labs/merlin/CONTRIBUTING.md

 ## Consensus-breaking and large structural code changes

 When the issue is well understood but the solution leads to a consensus-breaking change (i.e. a need for the network-wide upgrade coordination) or large structural changes to the code base, these changes should be proposed in the form of an Architectural Decision Record
-([ADR](https://github.com/crypto-org-chain/cronos/blob/master/docs/architecture/README.md)).
+([ADR](https://github.com/merlins-labs/merlin/blob/master/docs/architecture/README.md)).
 The ADR will help build consensus on an overall strategy to ensure the code base maintains coherence in the larger context.
 If you are not comfortable with writing an ADR, you can open a less-formal issue and the maintainers will help you turn it into an ADR.

 ## Working on issues
-There are several ways to identify an area where you can contribute to Cronos:
+There are several ways to identify an area where you can contribute to Merlin:

 * You can reach out by sending a message in the developer community communication channel, either with a specific contribution in mind or in general by saying "I want to help!".
 * Occasionally, some issues on GitHub may be labelled with `help wanted` or `good first issue` tags.